2024 Point-in-Time Count

 September 6, 2024

 The 2024 Point-in-Time Count took place on January 30, 2024.
-On that night, teams of skilled outreach workers and volunteers covered the entire city of San Francisco, walking or droving through neighborhoods to count the number of people experiencing unsheltered homelessness – those sleeping on streets, in vehicles, or other places not meant for people to live.
+On that night, teams of skilled outreach workers and volunteers covered the entire city of San Francisco, walking or driving through neighborhoods to count the number of people experiencing unsheltered homelessness – those sleeping on streets, in vehicles, or other places not meant for people to live.
 HSH also collected data from shelter providers to count the number of people sleeping in emergency shelters, transitional housing, and safe havens on that same night.
 In February, we administered a survey to gather more detailed information about people experiencing homelessness in San Francisco, including demographic information.

 Between the 2022 and 2024 Point-in-Time Counts, HSH helped people exit homelessness at a faster rate than ever before.
 Over 7,500 clients exited homelessness through permanent supportive housing, rapid re-housing, and housing problem solving interventions including flexible financial assistance and family reunification services.
 In addition, the City of San Francisco provided emergency financial assistance for over 7,000 households at risk of homelessness through prevention programs.